abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

 Open the generated solution using the latest Visual Studio 2019.
 You will see a solution structure like the picture below:

-TODO
+TODO: Screenshot

 * Run the `.DbMigrator` project to create the database and seed the initial data.
 * Run the `HttpApi.Host` project for the server side.
 * Run the `.Blazor` project to start the Blazor UI.

-Use `admin` as the username as `1q2w3E*` as the password to login to the application.
+Use `admin` as the username and `1q2w3E*` as the password to login to the application.

-TODO
+TODO: Screenshot

 ## What's New with the ABP Framework 3.2